 Focus on Electrolytes

-Remember: when you are dehydrated, your body is missing more than just water.
-It is also low in important minerals.
+Remember: when you’re dehydrated, your body is missing more than just water.
+It is also low in essential minerals.
 That’s why you need an electrolyte drink.
-Alternate sipping on coconut water and regular water or add an electrolyte powder to your water.
+Drink coconut water or add an electrolyte powder to your water.

 Conclusion

 Staying properly hydrated throughout the day is one of those essential health habits that you simply can’t afford to skip.
-If you want to make sure that you’re supporting your energy, mental clarity, digestion and really your entire body throughout the day make proper hydration a top priority.
+If you want to ensure that you’re supporting your energy, mental clarity, digestion, and really, your entire body throughout the day, make proper hydration a top priority.
 In fact, this is the very first habit that we suggest you build for sustainable wellness and longevity.

-Proper hydration is the #1 health habit that a high performer can never afford to skip.
-Here’s why:
+- Proper hydration is the #1 health habit that a high performer can never afford to skip.

-• Proper hydration is most foundational health habit and the one we recommend you start with
+- Proper hydration is the most foundational health habit and the one we recommend you start with

 Make this health habit easy by:

-• Adding flavor to your water to make it more appealin
+- Adding flavor to your water to make it more appealing

 Binge the Latest